 - Browsing animals were still having significant impact on overall regeneration and associated plot vitality scores, consistent with damage in previous years.

 The following recommendations were made:

-These plots will be reassessed in 2020, with the Lake Taupo indigenous forest plots undergoing a re-assessment this year.
+These plots will be reassessed in 2021, with the Rotoaira Forest indigenous forest plots undergoing a re-assessment this year.